 The Spruce / Evgeniya Vlasova

-Japanese flowering cherry trees grow quickly, gaining about one foot per year and topping out at around 15 to 25 feet in height and spread.
+Japanese flowering cherry trees gain about one foot per year.
 The showy white to pink flowers bloom in the spring, giving way to small blackish fruits in the summertime.
-This species is susceptible to several pest and disease issues, including powdery mildew and aphids, so it’s important to closely monitor your tree and treat it appropriately at the first sign of a problem.
+Note that like all cherry trees, it is toxic to pets.
+Also, the tree is susceptible to several pest and disease issues, including powdery mildew and aphids, so it’s important to closely monitor your tree and treat it appropriately at the first sign of a problem.

 -